ratnadeepb/dpdk-ffi/README.md

 ## Running

-Running `cargo buil | run` inside `examples`, should also run the equivalent `cargo build` in the top level workspace.
+Running `cargo build | run` inside `examples`, should also run the equivalent `cargo build` in the top level workspace.

 ```bash
 cd examples